Android Non Root

 openbox-session &

-Don't put any else command to the file ~/.vnc/xstartup but only the lines shown above since Openbox has its own autostart script, which is located at ${PREFIX}/etc/xdg/openbox/autostart.
+Don’t put any other command than the lines above to the xstartup script since Openbox has its own autostart script, which is located at ${PREFIX}/etc/xdg/openbox/autostart.

 nano ~/etc/xdg/openbox/autostart